Sprayer

 Double or bogie axles offer good stability during spraying operations, limiting pressure on the ground and, consequently, soil compaction.
 On the other hand, they have the disadvantage of reducing the turning radius.

-The pumps
+The pump

 • Centrifugal pumps

-These are relatively simple in design.
+These pumps are relatively simple in design.
 They have the distinctive feature of delivering high flow rates at low operating pressures.
 This type of pump is non-volumetric and tends to deflate easily.

 How a centrifugal pump works: